fanciscoprado/Git-Metrics/readme.md

             - Program displays "Too many repos close to continue" message.
             - Program downloads first two URLs and displays them.

+         -2.
+No file type selected
+            - No file type is selected by the user.
+            - Program defaults to Java file type.
+            - Program executes.

 5. **Other Non-Functional Requirements**

     User system needs to have java installed in order to run the program.